-Intensity

-This dimension describes how you pursue goals, whether for personal or work initiatives.
+Intensity (One of your Key Strengths - see page 7 for specific Coaching Points) This dimension describes how you pursue goals, whether for personal or work initiatives.
 While some prefer to work at a steady, balanced pace, others show an intense, urgent pace.
 Most of us tend to fluctuate between a measured and intense focus at times.

+Measured

-Measured Intense
+Intense